 Potentially Significant Impact.
-As discussed in Section 6.3.8(a), the proposed project could emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within 0.25 mile of an existing or proposed school.
-This is especially a risk as the proposed project is within 0.25 mile of Costa Mesa High d) Would the project be located on a site that is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment?
+As discussed in Section 6.8(a), the proposed project could emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste.
+This is especially a risk as the proposed project is within 0.25 mile of Land School.
+Impacts would be considered potentially significant and this issue will be analyzed further in the PEIR.

+d) Would the project be located on a site that is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment?